Discover more about the Stones

 In 1953, Professor Atkinson was the first to notice the outline of a dagger and axe blades carved into the surface of one of the trilithon uprights.
 The shape of the weapons and tools suggest that they date to the earlier part of the Bronze Age, between 1750 and 1500BC, so were later additions to the monument.

-Partially buried beneath two of the three fallen stones of the largest trilithon lies the Altar Stone.
-This is the largest of the non-sarsen stones, a broken slab of greenish (Senni Beds) sandstone from mid-south Wales.
-Unlike the other Welsh stones it is not from the Preseli Hills but may have come from Milford Haven or the Brecon Beacons.
-Exposed during excavations during the 1950s, it is not known whether the Altar Stone originally lay flat as an altar-like slab or if it stood upright.
+Partially buried beneath two of the fallen stones of the largest trilithon lies the Altar Stone.
+This is the largest of the non-sarsen stones, a large slab of greenish Old Red Sandstone.
+Recent geological research has pinpointed the source of this stone as probably the Brecon Beacons area of south-east Wales.
+It is not known whether the Altar Stone originally lay flat as an altar-like slab or if it stood upright.

 The sole surviving upright of another trilithon, Stone 60 had a huge hole at its base, large enough for several people to shelter under during bad weather.
 In 1959 during a programme of restoration, the stone was straightened and the hole filled with concrete.